-Bacillary angiomatosis (BA) is also known as epithelioid angiomatosis and is a disorder characterized by neovascular proliferation in the skin or the internal organs due to infection with Bartonella henselae or Bartonella quintana.
+Bacillary angiomatosis is also known as epithelioid angiomatosis is an uncommon disease and is a disorder characterized by neovascular proliferation in the skin or the internal organs and presenting as tumor-like masses due to infection with Bartonella henselae or Bartonella quintana.
 Originally, bacillary angiomatosis was described in HIV patients but is known to occur in other non-HIV immunocompromised states as well as in immunocompetent persons.
 The neovascular proliferative lesions in the internal organs are known as peliosis and are common in liver and spleen.
+BA was first described in 1983 as an atypical subcutaneous infection associated with AIDS (Acquired immunodeficiency syndrome).

-BA is caused by two species of Bartonella genus namely Bartonella henselae and Bartonella quintana.
+Bacillary angiomatosis is caused by two species of Bartonella genus namely Bartonella henselae and Bartonella quintana.
 The clinical spectrum of bacillary angiomatosis caused by these species differs.
-While, both species cause cutaneous lesions subcutaneous and osseous lesions are more frequent with B. quintana, and Bartonella henselae causes peliosis of the liver and spleen.
+While both species cause cutaneous lesions, subcutaneous and osseous lesions are more frequent with B. quintana, and Bartonella henselae causes peliosis of the liver and spleen.

-There is very little published information regarding the epidemiology of the bacillary angiomatosis (BA).
-Bacillary was first identified in patients who were infected with HIV and had low CD4 counts.
+There is very little published information regarding the epidemiology of the bacillary angiomatosis.
+Bacillary angiomatosis was first identified in patients who were infected with HIV and had low CD4 counts.
 During the pre-HAART era, the incidence of bacillary angiomatosis was 1.2/1000 patients.
 The most frequent site of involvement is the skin followed by bones and liver.
-BA is rare amongst HIV patients due to antiretroviral therapy(ART).
-BA in HIV patients can occur in the setting of non-compliance with ART or late diagnosis of HIV infection.
-A search in pub med using terms bacillary angiomatosis and HIV results in 17 items after 2000.
+Bacillary angiomatosis is rare amongst HIV patients due to antiretroviral therapy(ART).
+Bacillary angiomatosis in HIV patients can occur in the setting of non-compliance with ART or late diagnosis of HIV infection.
+A search in PubMed using terms bacillary angiomatosis and HIV results in 17 items after 2000.
 A careful analysis of these publications shows that five cases had low CD4 counts (less than 100), one case had CD4 over 500, one case was nonadherent to the ART regimen, in one case there was worsening of the bacillary angiomatosis in immune reconstitution phase, one case was on second-line regime based on lopinavir/ritonavir (Alluvia) and in one patient, bacillary angiomatosis was the presenting feature of AIDS.
 Thus, while bacillary angiomatosis is rare in the post-ART era, it can occur at any point in the natural history of the disease.

 The most common organ is the skin.
 Although most cutaneous bacillary angiomatosis is treatable, the involvement of the internal organs can lead to fatal disease in some.
 There are two types of B. henselae.
 Type 1 causes peliosis, and type 2 is more likely to cause skin and lymph nodes lesions.
 Peliosis lesions are not seen in the lymph nodes.

 Humans were considered the only reservoir for B. quintana.
 However, Japanese macaques (Macaca fuscata) have recently been found to be another reservoir of B. quintana.
 B. quintana has been implicated in BA but has never been associated with cat scratch disease.
-Body lice transmit B. quintana in homeless populations.
+Body louse transmits B. quintana in homeless, low socioeconomic and impoverished populations.

 There are several mechanisms employed by Bartonella species to enter the host cells and are the result of complex interactions at the cell surface between the bacterial and host cell proteins.
 Therefore, Bartonella species are highly host-specific.
 First, adhesion of the bacteria to the host cell membrane is followed by uptake of groups of Bartonella in a vacuole by the host cell.
 In a second mechanism, bacteria accumulate on the host cell surface and induce self-phagocytosis.
 This process results in phagosome where Bartonella species must survive the harsh environment resisting enzymes of oxidative stress.
 Both are well-equipped to deal with intracellular oxidative stress and produce heat shock proteins.
 A third mechanism is specific for entry into the erythrocytes, which involves secretion of a protein called deformin.
 Deformin causes, invaginations of the erythrocyte membrane providing entry points for these bacteria which are adept at rearranging the cell cytoskeleton once they are attached to the cell surface.
 These bacteria are the carpenters of the bacterial world.